Home

 When the mighty Änglagård played Germany in 2003, drummer Mattias Olsson sloped off at one point to pick up an Optigan he'd purchased.
 An Optigan, you ask?
 A toy instrument, effectively, made by the Mattel Corporation in the '70s, also used (briefly) by Steve Hackett.
 It operates by shining a light (the 'opti' part) through clear film discs imprinted with waveforms, containing infinitely-sustaining sounds and rhythms.
 Sound like something else you've heard of?
 Apart from the infinite sustain...
 It works on the same basis as the more professional Orchestron, as used by Kraftwerk, Rainbow etc. (which, funnily enough, is also in Mr. Olsson's keyboard arsenal), although it's far more low-fi.
 Yes, more low-fi.
 While its lack of sound quality almost certainly hampered its sales at the time, it's now part of its appeal, especially if you like weird, fucked-up sounds.
 Enter Mattias.

-Mere months after his purchase, Mattias ran into AK von Malmborg, and a jam turned into a recording session which quickly turned into an album under the name AK-Momo, based largely on the Optigan's loungecore rhythms.
+Mere months after his purchase, Mattias ran into AK von Malmborg and a jam turned into a recording session which quickly turned into an album under the name AK-Momo, based largely on the Optigan's loungecore rhythms.
 In fact, the Orchestron and Mellotron are the only other instruments on Return to N.Y., giving the whole thing a scratchy, almost grimy feel.
 I expect the record has its antecedents, but I'll be fucked if I know what; imagine Tom Waits...
 No, don't.
 Um, I give up.
 Various other Olsson projects from the last few years?
 Anyway, the material is catchy in a weird kind of way, with some gorgeous melodies from the mouth of the lovely AK, although she sings endearingly flat in places; hey, who needs perfection anyway?

 Mattias' Mellotron crops up on all but one track, as you can see.
 It certainly isn't always at the front of the mix, although Greasy Spoon and Only The Stars feature solo spots at their relative conclusions.
 Sounds?
-All the usual suspects (is that the string section on Greasy Spoon?), and there are probably several things I haven't yet identified; I'm sure I have an e-mail somewhere detailing such things, although it could've been lost in The Great E-Mail Crash Of Late 2003.
+All the usual suspects (is that the string section on Greasy Spoon?), while there are probably several things I haven't yet identified; I'm sure I have an e-mail somewhere detailing such things, although it could've been lost in The Great E-Mail Crash Of Late 2003.
 Oh hang on... found it (so why not just delete that last sentence?
 Eh?).
 He uses (deep breath):

 An Optigan